-Mid-Management Field Study I MIDM-103 3 hours
+Management/Marketing Internship MIDM-103 3 hours

 Prerequisite: Consent of Program Director.
-This course gives those students in the mid-management program actual work experience at an approved training station under faculty supervision.
-There are periodic meetings for class discussion.
-Students must be concurrently enrolled in Internship Conference I. Fifteen hours per week in on-the-job employment required.
+This course is repeatable up to four times for a total of 12 hours credit.
+This course gives those students in the management and marketing program actual work experience at an approved training site under faculty supervision.
+Students also explore changes going on in the workplace and how this affects them.
+Fifteen hours per week on-the-job employment is required.